akash13singh/SparkML-Experiments/README.md

 All spark logs are going into the spark.log.

-#Creating JAR
+##Creating JAR:

-1) open file build.sbt
+1. open file build.sbt
-2) In the value of `libraryDependencies` change "compile" to "provided"
+2. In the value of `libraryDependencies` change "compile" to "provided"
-3) specify the main class in value of `mainClass in assembly`
+3. specify the main class in value of `mainClass in assembly`
-4) run `sbt assembly`
+4. run `sbt assembly`
 NOTE: for compiling the file in IntelliJ revert "compil" to "provided" in `libraryDependencies`